News

 About Ginen Moodley

-Ginen Moodley is an attorney and founder of Moodley Attorneys Incorporated (MAinc) which is a corporate and commercial legal practice that helps international stakeholders establish businesses in South Africa.
+Ginen Moodley is an attorney and founding director of Moodley Attorneys Incorporated (MAinc), which is a corporate and commercial legal practice that helps international stakeholders establish businesses in South Africa.

 Let's do Biz